You can maximize event accessibility in many ways.

 - Event design

-Make guest accommodations friendly to people with disabilities, including those with ‘hidden’ disabilities.
+Are guest accommodations friendly to people with disabilities, including those with ‘hidden’ disabilities?
 Most U.S. hotels, motels, inns, etc. include accommodations that are ADA (Americans with Disabilities Act) compliant.
 In fact, all accommodations designed or constructed after January 26, 1993 are required to be ADA compliant.

-Make it easy for your attendees from the start!
+How can you make it easy for your attendees from the start?
 Provide them with an accessibility statement and point of contact in event announcements and invitations.
 Include clear instructions on how to request accommodations.
 You’ll want to clarify deadlines for requests for special accommodations and avoid disappointment or avoid confusion.
 (Scroll to the end for two examples!)